What is Congee? Is it Chinese Jook? Chook? Chinese Rice Porridge?

 A lot of food sites and articles on the Chinese rice porridge tend to use congee as an overall term to refer to all types of rice porridge.
 It is a catchy name compared to "Chinese rice porridge".

-Jook is a very forgiving dish.
+Chinese jook is a very forgiving dish.
 It doesn't matter if you are a great cook or a rookie.
-It is a wonderful chinese food.
+It is a wonderful Chinese food.
 Have it sweet or savoury, thick or thin, luxurious or simple.
 It is up to you.

 It has a long history of use as dietary therapy.
-Some of the oldest chinese imperial records have mentions of it as being a premier health food.
-Its healing power is entrenches in the chinese collective memory.
+Some of the oldest Chinese imperial records have mentions of it as being a premier health food.
+Its healing power is entrenches in the Chinese collective memory.
 One day, I caught myself offering to buy some for a colleague when she wasn't feeling well.
 It is really the first thing that popped into my mind.
-When we are sick, we eat rice porridge.
+When we are sick, we eat Chinese rice porridge.
 Period.

 Chinese Rice porridge is for the poor too.
 It was served in times of drought and famine where food are hard to come by.
 Legend has it that during the rule of Emperor Yong Zheng of the Qing dynasty, a famine broke out.
 He ordered his officials to make rice porridge and distribute to the starving people.
 Corrupt officials would skimp on the rice and distribute very watery versions.
 When the Emperor heard about this, he set a standard that the porridge must be so thick that when a pair of chopsticks was inserted, it stays upright.
 Any officials who fail this standard was beheaded. :P

 Chinese jook was also served during funerals because it is simple and plain, and suits times of grief and mourning.

-Now, it has become a popular breakfast food for Southern chinese and midnight snacks for Singaporeans & Malaysians.
+Now, it has become a popular breakfast food for Southern Chinese and midnight snacks for Singaporeans & Malaysians.
 There are so many ways to eat it.
-Plain rice porridge with fried dough-sticks 油条 (you tiao) or a huge bowl of cantonese jook with fresh seafood and exotic ingredients like century egg.
+Plain rice porridge with fried dough-sticks 油条 (you tiao) or a huge bowl of Cantonese jook with fresh seafood and exotic ingredients like the century egg.